 Fortunately, you don’t need dairy-based foods to have a good calcium intake.

 There are vegetable counterparts fortified with calcium, and there are dark leafy greens that naturally contain calcium.
 Then we have calcium supplements.

 If for some reason you feel that you’re unable to reach your calcium quota, a supplement may be a good way to avoid calcium-derived problems down the line.

-That said, I still feel like it’s important to question your family physician (or perhaps a plant-based physician) about whether or not you need to take a calcium supplement.
-Excessive calcium in your bloodstream may also be problematic, so do keep that in mind.
+That said, I still feel like it’s important to question your family physician (or perhaps a plant-based physician) about whether you need to take a calcium supplement.
+Excessive calcium in your bloodstream may also be problematic, so keep that in mind.

 Editor’s note: The content on this website is meant to be informative in nature, but it should not be taken as medical advice.
 The content of our articles is not intended for use as diagnosis, prevention, and/or treatment of health problems.
 It’s always best to speak with your doctor or a certified medical professional before making any changes to your lifestyle, diet, or exercise routine, or trying a new supplement.